 - Drugs and Toxicology.

-- Forensic Biology and Instrumental Analytical Science
+- Forensic Biology and Molecular Genetics

-- Molecular Genetics and Medicinal Chemistry.
+- Instrumental Analytical Science and Medicinal Chemistry.

-- Forensic Project
+- Forensic Project.

 - Professional Practices in Applied Science*.

-Plus one from:
+And one optional module from:

 - Science Communication

 You can get a balanced forensic science degree by studying one biology and one chemistry option in year two, and then choosing the options that appeal to you in year three.

 Alternatively, you can choose a specialist route in year two and final year, which means you'll have Forensic Science or Forensic Science in your degree title.